 One of the most common requests I get from readers is how to set up a family budget that works.

-So, I’m sharing with you how I create a family budget spreadsheet for us with a free printable budget calculator in it that you can use too.
+So, I’m sharing with you how I create a family budget spreadsheet for us so you can create one too.

 What is a Family Budget?

 “A family budget allows you to manage your money.
 You can see where your money is coming from and where it is being spent.”
 Source: Sapling.com

 Family finances can be a challenge to manage and it isn’t simply about paying the bills.

 As well as managing the family income and paying household bills, there are also school or daycare fees, medical appointments, insurances, loans and well actually the list can seem to be endless when it comes to outgoings!

 Why You Need to Create a Family Budget

 Being ‘on top of your finances’ is a goal for most people but it’s something a lot of us put in the ‘too hard basket’ because we don’t know where to start.

 I’m going to show you how it can be broken down and made easier by creating a family budget and tracking your monthly expenses.

 When you prepare a family budget for a month in advance, you feel so much more in control – well I do!